Uberi/Canvas-AHK/Documentation/Main.md

 ### Canvas.Pen.Join := "Miter"
 Represents the current join style of the pen (join style).
 Can be set to change the current join style.
 Join styles define how the points where lines join are displayed when drawing multiple connected lines.

-Line join styles are one of the following values:
+Join styles are one of the following values:

 | Style | Effect                                                                                      |
 |:------|:--------------------------------------------------------------------------------------------|